ultrageopro/ultrageosite/src/content/blog/speech2note.md

 2. Converts the audio file to text using GigaChat.
 3. Saves the text on the server.
 4. Creates a summary using GigaChat.
-5. Sends the summary back to the users.
+5. Sends the summary back to the user.

 If the user is not registered, the bot will prompt them to do so.
 After registration, their data will be